What To Know Before You Hire A Wedding Videographer

 If you’ve chosen a wedding videographer who will include voices and audio dialogue as part of your final film, they’ll likely need to use various audio equipment to clearly record things.
 You may have a small microphone and wire attached to you for part of the day, or be asked to hold a microphone at some points.
 The videographer may need a block of time on your wedding day to get certain shots that will add to the quality of your film – so just be prepared and trusting of their needs.
 It will all be worth it in the end!

-Not hiring a videographer is a regret we hear ALL the time from brides.
-They wish they would have allocated more of their budget to having someone record their day in a way that photography alone cannot capture.
-If you’re on the fence, we highly suggest springing for a professional videographer to join your wedding vendor dream team!
-Check out these amazing DFW wedding videographers ready to capture your best day!
+Not hiring a wedding videographer is one of the most common regrets we hear from couples.
+Photos capture moments, but video captures voices, movement, and emotion in a way nothing else can.
+If you are on the fence, we strongly recommend investing in a professional videographer to join your wedding vendor dream team.
+Explore these incredible DFW wedding videographers ready to capture your best day!

 Looking for tips and recommendations for picking the perfect photographer for the big day, too?
 We’ve got you covered with this blog.
 Cheers!